MingChen0919/gtgdocker/example_tools/findSRRs.md

 ## Add requirement components

 This tool requires three perl modules - Getopt::Long, Bio::SeqIO, and Excel::Writer::XLSX - as well as Primer3.
-We create a requirement component for each of these four components.
+We create requirement component for each of these four components.
 We can find the dependencies and their version numbers in [bioconda](https://anaconda.org/bioconda/repo).

 * perl-getopt-long (2.50)
 * perl-bioperl (1.7.2)